ChouseinKec/triax-page/docs/style/hooks/manager.md

 ## What is it used for?

 - **Style Access:**
-  Get and set style property values for the currently selected block, with full cascade and shorthand support.
+  Get and set style property values for the currently selected block, with full cascade support.
 - **Clipboard Actions:**
   Copy and paste style values using the system clipboard.
 - **Resetting:**